Robert Theobald: Life and work

+In 1996, Theobald was selected to give the prestigious 5-part Massey Lecture.
+Because of a disagreement with the CBC radio programme editorially supporting the lecture, Theobald chose to decline the invitation and publish his essay separately in 1997.

 Theobald moved to Spokane shortly after being diagnosed with esophageal cancer in the early fall of 1997.
 Long-time friends Bob Stilger and Susan Virnig invited him to join their community and their family for the last years of his life.
 Against the advice of his soon-to-be surgeon, Ryan Holbrook, Robert made a scheduled trip to Australia where his message about the world, society and economics was passionately received.
 It was the first of six trips to Australia in the last two years of his life, where he found love with journalist Anne Deveson and his strong voice again.

 Theobald died of esophageal cancer at his home in Spokane, Washington, shortly after returning from Australia.
 In the days before his death, his friend and partner of 30 years, Bob Stilger, realized it was time to step away from the organization he had co-founded in 1974, Northwest Regional Facilitators, to create a new organization to carry on the kinds of work he and Robert had been doing.
 In the waning years of his life, Robert was the co-founder of NewStories.